-It seems obvious: solar panels need sunlight to produce energy, so dirty solar panels must have a drastically reduced rate of production, right?
+It seems obvious: Solar panels need sunlight to produce energy, so dirty solar panels must have a drastically reduced rate of production, right?
 Based on a study carried out by the University of San Diego, the answer turns out to be “not really.”
-For the most part, regular dirt and dust on your solar panels barely impacts their ability to function.
-If this is the case, the drawbacks of attempting to clean them yourself or paying for a professional to do it far outweigh the benefits.
-There are some exceptions, so read on to learn when cleaning your solar panels might be necessary.
+For the most part, regular dirt and dust on your solar panels barely impact their ability to function.
+If this is the case, the drawbacks of cleaning them yourself or paying for a professional to do it far outweigh the benefits.
+However, there are some exceptions, so read on to learn when cleaning your solar panels might be necessary.

 Risks of Cleaning Your Solar Panels

 The number one risk of cleaning your solar panels is damaging them.
 Scratching or damaging the glass in any way will cut down on energy production more than dust and dirt will.
 Solar panels also have a coating that can be easily damaged by corrosive chemicals.
 Even gentle soaps can leave a film or residue that blocks sunlight and encourages dirt to build up.
-Not to mention, the panels are often very hot, and pouring cold water on hot glass can stress the glass and cause it to crack.
+Not to mention, the panels are often very hot, and pouring cold water on hot glass can cause stress and cracks.

 Damage that you cause to your solar panels by cleaning them will most likely not be covered under your warranty and may invalidate the warranty altogether.
 Not to mention, most solar panels are on roofs, and you can be injured if you fall.